ArnoutDevos/minimal-mistakes/_posts/2017-12-03-A-Neural-Algorithm-of-Artistic-Style.md

 ---
 In this post we will implement the style transfer technique from the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).
 The general idea is to take two images, and produce a new image that reflects the content of one but the artistic "style" of the other.
 We will do this by first formulating a loss function that matches the content and style of each respective image in the feature space of a deep neural network, and then performing gradient descent on the pixels of the image itself.

+A (less verbose) runnable Python file can be found [on GitHub](https://github.com/ArnoutDevos/StyleTransferTensorFlow).

 ## Model
 We need to take the advatange of a CNN structure which (implicitly) understands image contents and styles.
 Rather than training a completely new model from scratch, we will use a pre-trained model to achieve our purpose - called "transfer learning".